 1. How often will CPAD be updated?
 Show +

-For 2016, GreenInfo Network has released two updates to CPAD, version 2016a on June 1st and 2016b on December 15. – subscribe to California Protected Areas NEWS to stay informed about data updates and other news.
+For 2017, GreenInfo Network has released one update to CPAD, version 2017a, in August. – subscribe to California Protected Areas NEWS to stay informed about data updates and other news.

 2. Why doesn't CPAD include recreation facilities like community or swim centers?
 Show +

 CPAD has been developed to support land use planning conservation and open space/recreation planning and public access.
 At the city level, recreation facilities that do not include significant open space (generally defined as covering half or more of a site) have not been included (e.g. stand-alone swimming pools, recreation halls, hardscape ball courts, etc., where these are not part of a park with green space) and many park boundaries show only the open space area of the holding, not associated buildings if they cover large areas.
 Highly accurate GIS data on urban parks is often hard to obtain and parks must be verified by using aerial imagery – determining park-related buildings is difficult in these situations and so CPAD focuses on the more identifiable green space areas.

 However, GreenInfo Network, in association with the California Dept. of Parks and Recreation, has developed a statewide data layer of eight classes of recreational facilities located in California cities – this data are points that define the exact locations playgrounds, ball courts and other facilities, most within CPAD units, some free standing (e.g., swim center buildings).
 You can review this data on the ParkInfo web site >>

 3. Is CPAD an inventory of all public lands?
 Show +

 No. CPAD includes only open space lands that are protected for those purposes by fee ownership (see here for information on CCED easement data).
 For example, CPAD does not include city halls, water treatment plants, corporation yards and other government-owned facility lands – and it does not include military or tribal lands unless these have special conservation protections.